bbc/r-audio/README.md

 # r-audio
 A library of React components for building [Web Audio](https://www.w3.org/TR/webaudio/) graphs.

+*Note: we're currently working on making the library available on NPM.*

 ## Objectives
 👉 make Web Audio graph code more readable and representative of the graph shape